rubinlinux/craftoria/MsgPipe/README.txt

       !reload MsgPipe

 3) Configure the email delivery.
-Example procmail configuration file that writes all messages from glympse.com to bot's unix socket is provided.
+Example procmail configuration file that pipes all messages from glympse.com to the msgpipe-glympse.py script which parses it and sends the url to the bot's socket is provided.

-   Note that netcat cannot be used instead of socat as it waits for the plugin to close connection and the plugin waits for the other side to close connection (because it does not know where the message ends), which results in timeout error.
+   You may want to adjust the paths to the script and the socket.